 10.2 All Trustee board papers of a confidential nature will be marked ‘Private and Confidential’ and not included in the papers that are made public or widely available within ABC to read.
 These will be stored securely.

 10.3 Volunteers, staff and schools, will not normally be referred to by name, and discussion of their personal details at Trustee meetings will be only as necessary.

 11. Partnerships with other organisations

-11.1 ABC to read may be working in partnership with other bodies.
-Where specific information-sharing protocols exist that affect a particular schools all concerned should be aware of this.
+11.2 ABC to read may be working in partnership with other bodies.
+Where specific information-sharing protocols exist that affect particular schools, all concerned should be aware of this.

-11.3 It will be agreed at the outset which staff in the partner organisation will have access to information and in what circumstances.
+11.4 It will be agreed, at the outset, which staff in the partner organisation will have access to information and in what circumstances.

 Any agreements with other organisations will state that breaches of confidentiality by either party will be treated as a breach of the agreement.

-12.1 Training on the confidentiality policy and its implications should be a standard part of induction procedures for staff, volunteers and Trustees.
+Training on the confidentiality policy and its implications will be a required part of induction procedures for staff, volunteers and Trustees.